terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `IStringIndexer<IStringIndexer<Array<ITabDefRow>>>`
 JSON object containing results of all assocatied CalcEngines.
 Typically not used by Kaml developers.
 Instead, use other methods of IRblApplicationData to grab results.
 The `string` key to results is the concatenation of `CalcEngineKey.TabName`.

-See [RBL Framework Result Processing in KatApp State](#rbl-framework-result-processing-in-katapp-state) to understand how RBL Framework result managed in KatApp state to ensure proper `reactivity` after each calculation.
+See [RBLe Framework Result Processing in KatApp State](#rbl-framework-result-processing-in-katapp-state) to understand how RBLe Framework result managed in KatApp state to ensure proper `reactivity` after each calculation.

 ```javascript
 // The object can be visualized as follows